Select a section below

 Admission to graduate study is competitive and is based on evaluation of the total record of the applicant.
 Applicants generally have an undergraduate major in Sociology or one of its sub-fields (e.g., Criminology), another social science (e.g., Psychology), or substantial course work in sociology.
 We expect a grade point average of at least 3.0 (i.e., B) in the last two years of undergraduate course work.
 The Graduate Record Examination (GRE) General Test is required, and students must achieve acceptable scores on both the verbal and quantitative parts.
 We expect a minimum score of 156 on the verbal part, a minimum of 146 on the quantitative part, and a minimum of 4 on the analytical writing part of the GRE.
 Admission decisions are based on the entire application file: While GRE scores are only one component, they are an important one.
 Students are occasionally admitted with scores below the minimum if other aspects of their application show considerable achievement and promise.
 Conversely, average or above-average scores do not guarantee admission.

-Applicants whose highest earned degree is a bachelor’s degree will complete the MA first, and then be admitted into the doctoral program with approval of the department.
+Applicants whose highest earned degree is a bachelor’s degree can apply to the Ph.D. program.
+However, if admitted, they will be required to complete the M.A.
+Degree in Sociology first, before continuing to the doctoral program with approval of the department.

 Applicants who already have an earned master’s degree in Sociology from another accredited U.S. university may be admitted directly into the Ph.D. program.
 Direct admission to the Ph.D. program is highly selective.
 A maximum of 30 semester hours of transfer credit toward the Ph.D. requirement of 90 hours will be allowed for students with an accredited master’s degree in Sociology received within seven years of University of Florida entry.